If an elderly loved one refuses to take…

 Carol Bradley Bursack, Jun 29, 2011

-Over the span of two decades author, columnist and speaker Carol Bradley Bursack cared for a neighbor and six elderly family members.
-Because of this experience, Bradley Bursack created a portable support group, the book "Minding Our Elders: Caregivers Share Their Personal Stories."
+Over the span of two decades, author, columnist, consultant and speaker Carol Bradley Bursack cared for a neighbor and six elderly family members.
+Her experiences inspired her to pen, "Minding Our Elders: Caregivers Share Their Personal Stories," a portable support group book for caregivers.

 Here, here, Lilliput!
 Fantastic answer all the way.
 I agree.
 Carol